dmiless/OOPProductionProject/README.md

 I have been working on this project in COP 3003 for the Fall 2020 semester<br />
 This assignment has challenged me in using a GUI and taking the input to be used in a database as well as working with a number of different classes together.<br />
 This is my main production project for my object oriented course that has greatly expanded my knowledge of object oriented programming.<br />
+I plan to continue to work on this program to get the employee table as well as the screen classes fully functioning.<br />

 ## Demonstration